Interactive Code Generation via Test-Driven User-Intent Formalization: Workflow and Problem Formulation

-Finally, it iterates in a loop (spanning lines~\ref{line:while} to~\ref{line:endwhile}) until the stopping critera is satisfied and $U$ is non-empty, ranking the tests in $U$ using the method $\rankTests$ and presents the user with the top-ranked test.
-If the user accepts the test, the set $\posTests$ is updated, and any code suggestion in $G$ that disagrees with the test is pruned away.
-Conversely, if the user rejects the test, then any code suggestion in $G$ that agrees with the test is pruned away.
-No action is taken if the user responds with $\dnResponse$.
-Finally, the code suggestions in $G$ are re-ranked with the remaining test suggestions in $U$ after the pruning.
+Finally, iterating in a loop (lines~\ref{line:while} to~\ref{line:endwhile}) until the stopping criteria is satisfied or the set of candidate tests in $U$ is empty, ranking the tests in $U$ using the method $\rankTests$ (line~\ref{line:testrank}) and queries the user with the top-ranked test (line~\ref{line:queryuser}).
+If the user accepts the test, the set $\posTests$ is updated (line~\ref{line:postest1}), and any code suggestion in $G$ that disagrees with the test is pruned away (line~\ref{line:posprune}).
+Conversely, if the user rejects the test, then any code suggestion in $G$ that agrees with the test is pruned away (line~\ref{line:negprune}).
+No action is taken if the user responds with \dnResponse{}.
+Finally, the code suggestions in $G$ are re-ranked with the remaining test suggestions in $U$ (line~\ref{line:rankcode}) after the pruning.